- List of requirements for Stored Procedure.

 - SAP Crystal Reports 2013

-The stored procedure must produce only one outputted SELECT statement.
+The stored procedure must produce only one output SELECT statement.

 If there is any output from the stored procedure before the outputted SELECT statement, Crystal Reports attempts to retrieve data from this output but the output does not match the fields that are in the report.
 For example, stored procedures designed to return any messages before the outputted SELECT statement will not display data in Crystal Reports.
 Crystal Reports will fail to display any data.